mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

-### Barriers of identity hardcore coding & disfunctional group work
+### Barriers of identity hardcore coding & dysfunctional group work - REALLY COMPRESS UNLESS DATA BECOMES PRESENT - USE AS BASIS FOR DISCUSSION?

 NOTE DUPLICATION WITH DESIGN CHAPTER.

+In chapter 4 I surfaced the conflict experiences by participants in phase one of the process where an alienation from the culture of coding prevented participation.
+In this section I explore the barriers in more depth

 <!-- **Participants stuck / demotivated : scope of ambition to high,  clashes of identity not hard core coders, no on-going playtesting, collaboration groups too big (transition),**